Arathi-1999/AtliQ-Hospitality-Analysis-/README.md

 - Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi.

--AtliQ Bay has the highest occupancy of 66%
+- AtliQ Bay has the highest occupancy of 66%

--Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
+- Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore

--AtliQ lost around 298 Million in cancellation
+- AtliQ lost around 298 Million in cancellation